 $ sudo install -d -m 750 /etc/filebeat/certs

-Package-based Elasticsearch installs usually generate this CA as /etc/elasticsearch/certs/http_ca.crt on the Elasticsearch node.
+Package-based Elasticsearch installs commonly create the generated HTTP CA as /etc/elasticsearch/certs/http_ca.crt on the Elasticsearch node.
 Copy the CA file, not the node private key or server certificate.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK